Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Genshi stared at him and flicked the stub of his ear.
 It must have pulled at the suture, because he winced.
 "Father.
 Only Father, now.
 We must decide on a new Champion, and...
 I think I have the perfect candidate."

 It wasn’t Regaari.
-A few weeks ago it might have been, but Regaari was in no doubt now that his association with this fiasco meant that the rank of Champion would never be his… which was acceptable.
+A few weeks ago it might have been, but Regaari was in no doubt now that his association with this fiasco meant that the rank of Champion would never be his... which was acceptable.
 He no longer wanted it.

 "Who?"
 Garaaf asked.